 Important Information About Your Car Accident Settlement

-The car accident claims settlement process in San Francisco typically involves the following steps:
+The car accident settlement process in San Francisco typically involves the following steps:

-- The insurance company receives your claim and assigns a claims adjuster.
+- The insurance company receiving your claim and assigning a claims adjuster

-- If the claim cannot achieve a settlement, it may proceed to court in San Francisco.
+- If no agreement is reached, the case may proceed to court

 What to Do After a Car Accident in San Francisco

-- Receive medical care for your injuries right away.
+- Seek medical care for your injuries right away.
 San Francisco has several hospitals, including UCSF Health, Zuckerberg San Francisco General Hospital and Kaiser Permanente.

 - Gather evidence.
 Take pictures while you are still at the crash scene.
 Write down the names of any eyewitnesses for statements.
 Look around for local surveillance or traffic cameras.